yunkunrao/tendermint.com/content/tutorials/run-your-first-tmsp-application.md

-   set_option   Set an option on the application append_tx    Append a new tx to application check_tx     Validate a tx get_hash     Get application Merkle root hash help, h      Shows a list of commands or help for one command
+   set_option   Set an option on the application append_tx    Append a new tx to application check_tx     Validate a tx commit       Get application Merkle root hash help, h      Shows a list of commands or help for one command

 GLOBAL OPTIONS: